Cockapoos: The Cutest Dog in the World!

 Cockapoo size and weight are a function of what type of dogs the parents were.
 Breeders usually use a toy or miniature poodle as the poodle parent.
 So, generally, take an average between the two parents and you will have an "idea" of how big your Cockapoo will grow to.

-Cockapoos are Energetic (at least in my experience, lol!) - Tucker Absolutely Loves to Play Catch
+Cockapoos Are Energetic—Tucker Absolutely Loves to Play Catch

 Tucker loves to run and jump and play catch.
 If he had a uniform, he would probably do well on a football team, lol!
 He runs extremely fast too.
 He is all boy!